 Why we picked the Panasonic Lumix GX85:

-Inside, the camera features a 16-megapixel Micro Four Thirds sensor with five-axis sensor-shift stabilization for sharp still photos and smooth video.
+Inside, the camera features a 16-megapixel sensor with 5-axis sensor-shift stabilization for sharp still photos and smooth video.
 Speaking of video, it shoots 4K at 24 or 30 frames per second — the only 4K camera on this list.
 With a stabilized lens attached, the camera makes use of both lens stabilization and sensor stabilization for even better results.
-It’s no surprise that it’s a favorite secondary camera among many videographers.
+In 2016, when the camera was new, these were standout features — and they still hold up today.

-The still image quality won’t match up with the larger and higher resolution sensors of some of the other cameras on this list, but for general use, especially as a travel or vacation camera, the GX85 is hard to beat.
-Perhaps the best part is how affordable it is at just $600 for the body only, taking into account the current $100 instant rebate.
+The still image quality won’t match up with the larger and higher-resolution sensors of some of the other cameras, but for general use, especially as a travel or vacation camera, the Lumix GX85 is hard to beat.
 You’d be hard-pressed to find this much tech in any other camera at this price.